aaadit24/CTR-prediction-data-clean-room/README.md

 - `distribution_comparison_*.png`: Plots comparing the distributions of original and synthetic data for each feature
 - `feature_importance.png`: A bar plot showing the importance of each feature in the CTR prediction model

+## Data Setup

+Place your training data files in the `data/train/` directory:
+- `data/train/train_data_feeds.csv`
+- `data/train/train_data_ads.csv`

+Note: The data files are not included in this repository and should be obtained separately.

 ## Approach

 This prototype demonstrates a Data Clean Room approach for CTR prediction: